fillup/Smx_Simple_Meetings/README.md

 <a name='section_Feedback'></a>
 ## Feedback / Support ##
 Please use the GitHub ticket system to raise feature requests and bugs.
-We want this to be an extremenly easy yet flexible library for you to use so please let us know how we can improve on it.
+We want this to be an extremely easy yet flexible library for you to use so please let us know how we can improve on it.
 We would also love for anyone to join the project to help provide adapters for additional service providers and extend the ones we already have.